ChilliCream/graphql-platform/website/src/docs/hotchocolate/v13/migrating/migrate-from-12-to-13.md

 # Breaking changes

-Things that have been removed or had a change in behavior that may cause your code to not compile or lead to unexpected behavior at runtime, if not addressed.
+Things that have been removed or had a change in behavior that may cause your code not to compile or lead to unexpected behavior at runtime if not addressed.

 ## @authorize on types

 If you previously annotated a type with `@authorize`, either directly in the schema or via `[Authorize]` or `descriptor.Authorize()`, the authorization rule was copied to each field of this type.
-This meant that the authorization rule would be evaluated for each selected field beneath the annotated type in a request.
-This is not efficient, so we switched to evaluating the authorization rule **once** on the field that returns the "authorized" type instead.
+This meant the authorization rule would be evaluated for each selected field beneath the annotated type in a request.
+This is inefficient, so we switched to evaluating the authorization rule **once** on the field that returns the "authorized" type instead.

-Lets imagine you currently have the following GraphQL schema:
+Let's imagine you currently have the following GraphQL schema:

 ```graphql
 type Query {